pafoster/miniref/README.md

 Side note: We can invoke `refadd.py` (or `ra`) multiple times on the same reference identifier `turing1936computable` (for example, if we want to edit existing bibliographic information, or include additional files.)

 ## Navigating and Searching References
-Use `refsearch.sh` (aliased as `rs`) to search and naviate based on [fzf](https://github.com/junegunn/fzf).
+Use `refsearch.sh` (aliased as `rs`) to search using [fzf](https://github.com/junegunn/fzf).
 You should see something like this:

 ![screenshot](screenshots/rs.png)

-The left-hand pane displays a tree of references, i.e. a directory tree.
+The left-hand pane displays a list of references.
 Given a selected reference, the right-hand pane displays:
 * **Bibliographic information** (`ref.ris`)
 * **List of files** (e.g. `.txt` files, PDFs)
 * **Notes** (`cat` of `.txt` files)